 Yes, a certificate of completion will be provided.

-- 2 x 1-hour group coaching and peer learning group sessions pre-Ottawa seminar
+- 3 X 1-hour mandatory group coaching and learning and engagement sessions

-A virtual soft launch of the program, followed by peer group sessions to get to know one another, plus group coaching sessions with an executive coach to reflect on personal and professional objectives.
+A virtual launch of the program with some faculty and alumni, as well as group coaching sessions with an executive coach to reflect on personal and professional objectives, will be organized throughout September and October.

-The Ottawa in-person seminar offers opportunities to engage with global issues hands-on and learn from sector leaders.
-Running from early Sunday evening through Thursday afternoon, the seminar features full days of programming with scheduled breaks throughout.
+The in-person residency in Ottawa offers opportunities to engage with global issues hands-on and learn from sector leaders.
+Running from early evening Sunday, November 1, through Friday afternoon, November 6.
+The residency features full days of programming with scheduled breaks throughout.

-The primary location is the Delegation of the Ismail Imamat; some sessions will be held at other nearby locations, such as the Global Centre for Pluralism.
+The primary location is the Delegation of the Ismail Imamat, where Aga Khan Foundation Canada is headquartered.
+Some sessions will be held at other nearby locations, such as the Global Centre for Pluralism.

-The cost of travel from anywhere in Canada, accommodation, and meals of the in-person seminar in Ottawa is fully covered by the program.
+The program fully covers the cost of travel from anywhere in Canada, accommodation, and meals for the residency.

-An optional overseas learning experience is being considered for program participants.
+An optional overseas learning experience is being considered for alumni.
 Participants would need to contribute to the cost of the trip.
-More details will be provided shortly.
+More details will be provided when available.